hsuch/tfgo/README.md

 It is possible to make a game whose boundaries are so small that there is not enough room for the objectives such that a portion or even all of the bases are within the objectives boundaries.
 This is still a valid game and the objectives and bases will work as normal.
 The same goes for if the boundaries are so small that a portion of the objective is outside of the boundaries.

 Stepping on an objective does not immediately capture it.
 You must be present for a short while and then you capture it and begin to accumulate points.
 Once you have captured a point you no longer need to stand on it and it will passively accumulate points for your team.

+Occasionally, the boundaries on the Game Info screen's map will not be displayed.
+This seems to happer more often in private games as opposed to public games, but it happes fairly frequently with both.

+Additionally, while it is very rare, a player's icon on the Game Map may change color (from red to blue or blue to red).
+In the case that this happens to the user, at the beginning of each game a message will be displayed, telling you to go to a certain base; that base is the user's team color, so remembering it will help prevent confusion.
+In the case that it happens to another player, you can always press on any player icon aside from your own to see a player's name and team color; their team color will always be what team they are on.

+In the Lobby screen where it lists games you can join, each game shows the user's distance from the game.
+Unfortunately, we were not able to implement this calculation, so it will always read "0.0 units".

+When counting down to the start of a game, the user's player annotation will appear momentarily and then disappear.
+It will reappear the moment the game starts (you can verify your specific annotation by pressing an annotation; if it says "My Location", that's your icon).